Bryggen – A Unesco World Heritage site © visitBergen.com

 Accreditation by the European Accreditation Council for Continuing Medical Education (EACCME) has been applied for.

 Pre-conference training courses

 Four pre-conference training courses are scheduled on Wednesday 18 September from 09.00-12.30 hrs.
-Limited places available, pre-registration required (registration opens on 1 May).
+Limited places available, pre-registration required via the online registration form.